 This surprising science show conveys the principles of light through audience participation and experimentation.
-It encourages pupils to explain their own findings, and challenges their expectations.
+It encourages students to explain their own findings, and challenges their expectations.

-Mischievous magicians use the principals of light to create scary illusions.
-Just like magicians, we’re going to remove your pupils’ heads, turn them into ghosts, and make a thousand copies of them.
+Mischievous magicians use the principles of light to create scary illusions.
+Just like magicians, we’re going to remove your students’ heads, turn them into ghosts, and make a thousand copies of them.

 But is it really magic?
 Or is it science?

 Working scientifically, we’ll find out.
 We’ll look at the different ways that light travels, the properties of reflection and how light interacts with the world.

 WARNING: This show is only for the bravest scientific explorers!

 - By identifying creative uses of light, students will understand that we see things because light travels through the air, reflects from something, and then travels into our eyes.